 This Milan itinerary is designed so that you can cover most of the city’s top attractions on day one.
 Therefore, you can still use this itinerary even if you have only one day in Milan, with one notable exception.
 If your time in Milan is limited to only one day, you will likely want to include the visit to the Convent of Santa Maria delle Grazie to see The Last Supper.

-If you’re fortunate enough to have three days in Milan or longer, I have included a list of other things to do in Milan which you can add to your itinerary, including a day trip to Lake Como.
+If you’re fortunate enough to have three days in Milan or longer, I have added a list of other things to do in Milan which you can add to your itinerary, including a day trip to Lake Como.
 So whether you’re visiting Milan as part of a longer vacation, an epic Italy road trip or just flying in for the weekend, this itinerary is perfect for you!

 Two Days in Milan Itinerary Map